talhauzun/contextproviderv1/README.md

-# React.js DataContext
+# React.js ContextProvider

-**Here is a small project about transferring data from different components to another component using datacontext.**
+**Here is a small project about transferring data from different components to another component using ContextProvider.**

 `yarn run`